Micro-Sensys/samples-doc_telidtransponders_unix/dotnet/README.md

-# Sample code for .NET library
+# .NET DOC sample codes for TELID®200 sensor transponders
 This sample code is for handling **TELID®200** sensor transponders on devices running UNIX using a Micro-Sensys RFID reader

 > For details on DOC communication check [Useful Links](#Useful-Links)